lumip/SCALE-MAMBA-in-a-box/README.md

 - `Player.x` is the main executable that runs a party instance (a Player) participating in a secure multi-party computation session.
 - `Setup.x` is used to configure the framework (set addresses of remote parties and their certificates, configure secret sharing scheme, etc..)
-- `./compile-old.sh` is used to compile MAMBA code into instruction tapes interpetable by `Player.x`.
-Unfortunately, the new compilation scheme introduced in v1.7 of SCALE-MAMBA does not work in the containers just now.
+- `./compile.sh` is used to compile MAMBA code into instruction tapes interpetable by `Player.x`.

 For more detailed information please refer to the [framework documentation](https://homes.esat.kuleuven.be/~nsmart/SCALE/Documentation.pdf).